 Water actively growing plants moderately, allowing the top inch of the potting mix to dry out between regular, thorough waterings.
+There is no set schedule for watering that works well in every home.
+Temperature, light, type of heat, soil mix, type of container and humidity all influence the rate at which water is reduced in the soil so use a test of dryness with your finger or a moisture meter as a guide.
 Do not let the roots dry out or they will be burned by the fertilizer salts in the soil.
 Water citrus plant less in the slow growth period during the winter.

 Normal room temperatures, between 55 and 85°F. are fine; growth will stop at temperatures below 50 degrees.
 In summer heat, the plant must have good air circulation but be kept out of draughts.

-In winter, a rest period takes place and cool night temperatures of 40 to 50°F. are healthy for the plant.
+In winter, a rest period takes place and gradually adjusting to cooler temperatures of 50 to 60°F. is healthy for the plant.

 This plant needs to be firmly tucked into quick-draining, lightly acidic soil and kept fairly pot-bound.
 Repot in the spring, as necessary, every two years or so in a deep pot that will help balance the weight of the tree.
 A mixture of equal parts peat, compost and sharp sand are excellent or use a citrus-specific potting mix.